exasol/exasol-virtual-schema-common-lua/doc/system_requirements.md

 ### Target Audience

-The target audience are end-users, requirement engineers, software designers and quality assurance.
+The target audience are end-users (VS Owners and Consumers), requirement engineers, software designers and quality assurance.
 See section ["Stakeholders"](#stakeholders) for more details.

 ### Goal

 EVSCL's main goal is to prevent code duplication in Virtual Schemas.

 ## Stakeholders

+Stakeholder have a vested interest in the project.
+As stakeholders are roles, many people can have the same role or one person multiple &mdash; as long as there is no conflict of interest.

+### Quality Assurance

+Quality Assurance verifies that documents and software are made in a state-of-the art manner and that test and review processes are planned and adhered to.

+### Requirement Engineers

+Requirement Engineers collect, refine and trace the requirements of the software.

+### Software Designers

+Software Designers plan the construction of the software.
+Their responsibility is to create a design that fits the user requirements while balancing maintainability, security and complexity.

 ### Virtual Schema Owners